mdspro15/netpractice/README.md

   192.168.0.0 - 192.168.255.255
   ```
 + **Loopback address** :
   Packets sent to this address never reach the network but looped through the network interface card only.
+We cannot use this IP address as available IP addresses.
   ```
   127.0.0.0 - 127.255.255.255
   ```